Skitouring in fjord Norway

 Mainly we will ski around the fjord.
 However, at some destinations we have to use taxis, ferries or shuttle boats to get around.
 Hjørundfjorden have multiple fantastic destination options, but the weather and skiing conditions determine the route we go for.
 There are a variety of options based on the prevailing conditions.
 No matter where we ski, the fantastic view of the surrounding fjords will follow us.
 On some of the daily legs, we also ski right down to the shore, and you could in the right conditions go literally from summit to sea.
 If the conditions are good enough, we head up to some of Sunnmøre's classic randonee summits – Slogen, Blåbretind, Kolåstind and Skårasalen are some of the possible destinations en route.

-Ålesund, which is the closest town for this trip, has good connections (direct flights) to several foreign cities (KLM, among others, operates daily flights).
+Ålesund, which is the closest town for this tour, has good connections (direct flights) to several foreign cities (KLM, among others, operates daily flights).
 Norwegian and SAS also operate several daily flights to Oslo.

-In 2017 it is possible to join us on a trip starting 24th of April.
+In 2017 it is possible to join us on a adventure tour starting 24th of April.
 Depending on whats included, the prices starts from around 22 950 NOK (almost everything included, also pre and post night in Ålesund, exept flights t/r Ålesund).
-Please send us an email at firstname.lastname@example.org if you want to know more.
+Please send us an email at [email protected] if you want to know more.